 Q: I’ve read that you are actually Jewish.

-RS: Again, no. Jihadists commonly label all their opponents as Jews and Zionist.
-I am honored to be able to stand with Jews and others in defense of human rights against the totalitarian, supremacist jihad ideology.
+RS: I do not have that honor.
+Jihadists commonly label all their opponents as Jews and Zionist.
+I am proud to be able to stand with Jews and others in defense of human rights against the totalitarian, supremacist jihad ideology.